Bgzh/dv-cosine/README.md

     python imdb_runs_experiments.py

-to run all experiments. **The requires a working java installation**.
+to run all experiments. **This requires a working java installation**.

 Use `imdb_runs_experiments_report.ipynb` to check out all the results and plots.

+Check out dvnb+roberta.ipynb for the ensemble of DV (with sub-sampling) and RoBERTa.

 # Dimensionality reduction
 This part includes experiments in the 5th section in the thesis.

-All the experiments and results are collected in `dr_test.ipynb`.
+All the experiments and results are collected in `dr_test.ipynb`. **This requires a working java installation**